bhavanki/doppio/README.md

 Use a common name that matches your hostname.

 Then, create a properties file.
 Use [doppio-example.properties](doppio-example.properties) as an example.
+Set the following properties:

-Only the host name is required; it must match the name on the server certificate.
+* `host` must match the name on the server certificate.
+* `keystore` must point to the server private key file.
+* `keystorePassword` must contain the password for the keystore.

 Finally, run the JAR.

 ```
-$ java -Djavax.net.ssl.keyStore=doppio.jks -Djavax.net.ssl.keyStorePassword=doppio \
-  -jar target/doppio-*.jar doppio.properties
+$ java -jar target/doppio-*.jar doppio.properties
 ```

 To support TLS client authentication, create a truststore containing imported, trusted certificates of the authorities that sign client certificates (or the client certificates themselves).